mozilla/pkipolicy/rootstore/policy.md

     controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
-3.  prior to issuing certificates, verify certificate signing requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
+3.  prior to issuing certificates, verify certificate requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
 4.  verify that all of the information that is included in SSL